v0.4.0 (in development)

 Upgrading

-Specifying for which attributes a relying party is authorized in a certificate has been made attestation format agnostic, meaning all existing certificates are invalid and should be regenerated to accomodate the new structure.
+• Specifying for which attributes a relying party is authorized in a certificate has been made attestation format agnostic, meaning all existing certificates are invalid and should be regenerated to accommodate the new structure.

 New features

-The wallet now supports issued attributes containing ‘null’ values.
+• The wallet now supports issued attributes containing ‘null’ and array values.

 Code improvements